 Designer & bespoke conservatories, such as Orangeries, are quite substantial buildings.
 These are usually on the larger side, which is not a good idea if you are tight for space.
 Orangeries are also one of the more expensive styles as they tend to be more like a regular extension – unlike a conservatory which is usually more that 70% glass.

 It’s probably better to consider a style like Georgian, Edwardian or Lean-to.
 These styles are known for a more simple floor plan – being either rectangular or square.

 Victorian conservatories, whilst very attractive, have faceted sides making them almost circular in shape.
 Building a small Victorian conservatory could lead to you having difficulty in working out the internal furniture layout and make the room feel a bit cramped.

 Very often a small conservatory would be around 3×3 in size (measured in Metres) because it is unlikely to need planning permission to build one with these dimensions.

 A small lean-to conservatory will be the most suited choice, as the floor-plan is rectangular.
-The roof is a single flat plane slope, especially useful for low buildings such as a bungalow.
+The roof is a single flat plane slope, which is especially useful if you have a bungalow.

-Don’t forget the doors, as if they open inwards into a small room you can lose your living space, if you have small area outside the conservatory then you could have the same issue there.
+Don’t forget the impact the choice of doors can have.
+If you have a small room and the doors open inwards, you can lose a big chunk of your living space.
+However, opening outwards can also be awkward.
+If you have small area outside the conservatory then you could have the same issue there.